What's a computer? No, seriously, what is it?

 They're available in laptop and tablet form factors

-Most iPads, including the iPad Air, iPad Pro, and the new base 7th-gen iPad, can connect with official Apple keyboard accessories that turn them into laptop-like form factors.
+Most iPads, including the iPad Air, iPad Pro, and the baseline 7th-gen iPad, can connect with official Apple keyboard accessories that turn them into laptop-like form factors.
 However, at the end of the day, it's still a tablet with a keyboard accessory and not a true laptop.

 That may not matter to some people, but if you plan on doing a lot of typing, having a proper laptop is probably the way to go.

-Furthermore, if you're really set on getting a tablet, there are some dedicated tablets that run ChromeOS, like the ASUS Chromebook Tablet.
+Furthermore, if you're really set on getting a tablet, there are some dedicated tablets that run ChromeOS, like the Lenovo Chromebook Duet.
 Similar to the topic of pricing mentioned above, this is another area in which Chromebooks offer more flexibility when compared to what Apple offers.

 You can use a mouse and touch for navigation